Mahesh Kaul: Personal life

 Mahesh was married late in life (at the age of 50) to Indira Malkani, known later as Indira Mahesh Kaul.
 It was a love marriage.
-They were blessed with a daughter Monika Kaul and a son Roopesh Kaul.
+They had a daughter Monika Kaul and a son Roopesh Kaul.
 Mahesh was the adopted son of "Bhola Nath Kaul" and "Kailash Rani Kaul" and he was the biological son of "Bhishambher Nath Kaul" and "Chando Kaul".
 The popular filmmaker, Mahesh was the brother of "Jainath Kaul", "Iqbal Nath Kaul", "Munishwar Nath" and "Rameshwar Nath Kaul".
 His nephew Mani Kaul, a celebrated filmmaker, was credited as one of the filmmakers responsible for the ‘new wave’ in Indian cinema.